savings on Customer Services

 Copenhagen Airport, the largest airport in Scandinavia, serves as the major airport for both Copenhagen, Denmark and Malmö, Sweden and hosts the largest shopping center in Denmark.
 Every day the company's 1,900 employees serve up to 50,000 passengers.

 Copenhagen airports recognized that travel can be stressful, and with so many people travelling in and out every day, the company decided they needed a complete workaround of the digital customer experience to better serve their needs.
 The company decided to create online touchpoints for customers, including duty-free pre-order, flight and passenger information, and the ability to research and book parking.
-Two of the key goals were to ensure that customers could self-serve and find information on the website, to alleviate the pressures on their customer service department, and to ensure the website can scale to compensate for spikes in traffic.
+Two of the key goals were to help customers make quicker purchasing decisions in the shopping center and make it easier to pick up pre-ordered goods.

 Copenhagen Airports set its digital ambitions high, but they wanted to take it further.
 In the digital age, the idea of ‘knowing your customer’ translates into knowing precisely who needs what at which moment in time.
 Episerver provided a unified platform for shopping, flight and passenger information, parking, members lounge information and special offers, all within a single sign on.
 Using Episerver’s solutions, Episerver partner, Valtech, designed a smooth and personalised omni-channel customer journey, offering opportunities for increased engagement time and thus, business opportunities.